Peoria Wrongful Death Attorneys

 Wrongful Death is Among the Top Five Causes of Death in the United States

 For those under the age of 43, it is the leading cause of premature death, with car accidents and workplace deaths leading the fold.

-If it can be proven that a person's death was likely due to neglect or negligence on behalf of another individual, an employer or a product manufacturer, the victim's family may be able to recover much needed compensation through a wrongful death claim.
+Suppose it can be proven that a person's death was likely due to neglect or negligence on behalf of another individual, an employer, or a product manufacturer.
+In that case, the victim's family may be able to recover much-needed compensation through a wrongful death claim.

 Forms of Peoria Wrongful Death Claims

-Following are a few examples of accidents that have occurred due to the recklessness of others and for which we have been able to secure compensation on behalf of the victims' families.
+Following are a few examples of accidents that have occurred due to the recklessness of others and for which we have been able to secure compensation on behalf of the accident victims' families:

-- Workplace accidents.
-The most deadly occupations include manufacturing, excavation and construction, but workplace deaths can occur just about anywhere.
+- Workplace accidents: The most deadly occupations include manufacturing, excavation, and construction, but workplace deaths can occur just about anywhere.

-- Nursing home abuse or neglect that results in life ending injuries.
+- Nursing home abuse or neglect that results in life-ending injuries.

 - Medical malpractice claims.